Here are just a few of the many off-campus summer research opportunities available:

 The National Institutes of Health have a in Biomedical Research.
 In this program, students receive hands-on experience while working with some of the leading scientists in the research laboratories at the NIH.
 In addition to the main campus in Bethesda, Maryland, training opportunities are available at other off-campus facilities in Frederick and Baltimore, Maryland; Hamilton, Montana; Phoenix, Arizona; and Research Triangle Park, North Carolina.

 The Smithsonian Environmental Research Center's (SERC) Internship Program offers undergraduate and beginning graduate students a unique opportunity to gain hands-on experience in the fields of environmental research and education.
-This program enables students to work on specific projects under the direction of SERC's professional staff and is tailored to provide the maximum educational benefit to each participant.

 Amy Replogle '05 participated in the Ohio State Plant Pathology summer research program and recommends it to students interested in plant research.
 Her research was Characterization of Bacillus in the Soybean Rhizosphere.